-• Delivery of Family Reunion Crisis Grants commenced on 14 May 2018.
+Delivery of Family Reunion Crisis Grants commenced on 14 May 2018.
 The grants support refugee families arriving in Scotland under family reunion rules to settle with their family member already resident in the Local Authority area.
 Applicants can apply for both Crisis Grants and Community Care Grants through this scheme.
-Based on management information supplied to Scottish Government by Local Authorities, these grants have amounted to around £119,000 from 14 May 2018 to 31 December 2019.
+Based on management information supplied to Scottish Government by Local Authorities, these grants have amounted to around £151,500 from 14 May 2018 to 31 March 2020.
+Information for April to June 2020 is currently unavailable.